ericeilertson/safe_documentation/review_areas.md

 5. Unique or replaceable symmetric keys per device
 6. Assets at rest must be appropriately cryptographically protected
 7. Assets in memory must be appropriately protected/isolated
+8. Keys and other critical security parameters are zeroed when no longer in use
-8. Secure support for re-provisioning of all cryptographic material
+9. Secure support for re-provisioning of all cryptographic material

 #### Auditing & Telemetry